-For those seeking a gentler pace without sacrificing scenery, the trail from St Illtyd’s in Llanrhidian to St David’s in Wernffrwd offers a beautifully inclusive way to experience the Gower’s edge.
+For those seeking a gentler pace without sacrificing scenery, the trail from St Rhidian & St Illtyd Church in Llanrhidian to St David’s in Wernffrwd offers a beautifully inclusive way to experience the Gower’s edge.

 As you travel between these two historic sites, you’ll be treated to panoramic views of the salt marshes and the rhythmic call of wading birds, proving that the peninsula’s most breathtaking vistas are truly open to everyone.